 Sensitivity Protected areas Species status BIA Coastal sensitivity Receptors in the EMBA Low State - no marine protected areas.
 Cth - multiple use zones are the dominant component of the protected area.
 Species not threatened (or limited to only a few species of a particular faunal grouping).
 Present in the EMBA only occasionally or as vagrants.
 Populations known to recover rapidly from disturbance.
 No BIA (or limited to only a few species of a particular faunal grouping).
-Low sensitivity habitat, such as fine- grained beaches, exposed wave-cut platform and exposed rocky shores, with rapid recovery from oiling (~ 1 year or less).
+Low sensitivity habitat, such as fine-grained beaches, exposed wave-cut platform and exposed rocky shores, with rapid recovery from oiling (~1 year or less).
 Public recreation beaches not present or not widely used.
 No harbours or marinas.
 Benthic assemblages.
 Plankton.
 Pelagic fish.
 Macroalgae.
 Sandy beaches.
 Rocky shores.
 Medium State - no marine protected area.
 Cth - little to no special purpose zonation.
 Species may be threatened (or some species of a particular faunal grouping).
 Species may or may not be present at time of activity.
 Some susceptibility to oiling.
 Populations may take a moderate time to recover from oiling.
 Some intersection with one or more BIAs, generally for distribution or foraging rather than breeding.
 Moderately sensitive habitat present, such as sheltered rocky rubble coasts, exposed tidal flats, gravel beaches, mixed sand and gravel beaches, with a medium recovery period from oiling (~2-5 years).
 Public recreation beaches present but not often used.
 No harbours or marinas.
-Marine reptiles.
-Seabirds.
+Marine reptiles.Seabirds.
 High State - marine protected area present.
-Cth - special purposes zones are the dominant component of the protected area.
-Species are threatened (or most species of a particular faunal grouping).
+Cth - special purposes zones are the dominant component of the protected area. species of a particular faunal grouping).
 Species known to be present at time of activity.
-Known to be susceptible to oiling.
-Populations may take a long time to recover from oiling.
-Significant intersection with one or more BIAs, particularly with regard to breeding or migration.
-Sensitive habitat present, such as mangrove, salt marshes, and sheltered tidal flats, with long recovery periods from oiling (> 5 years).
+Known to be susceptible to oiling. f the Populations may take a long time to Sensitive habitat present, such as mangrove, salt marshes, and sheltered tidal flats, with long recovery periods from oiling (> 5 years).
 Public recreation beaches present that are widely used.
 Busy harbours or marinas.
-Cetaceans.
-Shorebirds.
-Commercial fishing.
-Protected areas.
+Cetaceans.Shorebirds.Commercial fishing.Protected areas.

-Table 7.54.Potential risk of MDO release on benthic assemblages
+Table 7.54.
+Potential risk of MDO release on benthic assemblages